India: 22 COVID patients killed after oxygen leak | DW | 21.04.2021

-Several people died after the oxygen supply to a hospital was cut off due to a problem with a gas tank.
-The incident comes as India grapples with an unmanageable third wave of the pandemic.
+Several people died after the oxygen supply to a hospital was cut off because of a problem with a gas tank.
+The incident comes as India grapples with an unmanageable third wave of coronavirus infections.

 At least 22 coronavirus patients died on Wednesday in a hospital in western India after their oxygen supply was cut off because of a problem with a gas tank, a health minister said.

-The disruption only lasted half an hour, but all of the patients were severely ill and in need of constant breathing support, a hospital administrator said on local broadcaster NDTV.
+The disruption only lasted half an hour, but all of the patients were severely ill and in need of constant breathing support, a hospital administrator told the broadcaster NDTV.

 The incident, which took place in the city of Nashik, one of India's worst-hit areas, happened after the gas tank leaked, said Rajesh Tope, the health minister of Maharashtra state.